 The dreaded “flu season” is here again!
 But there is a lot you can do to protect yourself and others against it, as well as to look after yourself should you get it.
 A case of “flu” also called influenza, is quite a bit worse than a common cold and will make you miserable and keep you home for a few days.
 Most people will make it through without complications.
 Read more below, and be well.

 SMU is providing students with free flu vaccinations while supplies last.
-The flu shot tents offered through September and October are no longer available.
-After receiving our next allotment of the vaccine, plans are to offer flu shots outside of the Dr. Bob Smith Health Center by calling 214-768-2141 (option 1).
+Flu shot clinics are planned during late September and October.
+In addition, flu shots are always available at the Dr. Bob Smith Health Center by calling 214-768-2141 (option 1).